Youth Hostels Information

 Yes.
 Although hostels provide all bedding and bed linen they do not provide towels or toiletries for guests.

 Sure.
-If you want to make a booking at a New Zealand hostel you can make your booking now, simply enter details in the table opposite.
-Alternatively, you can book through our Customer Services Centre, contact the hostel directly or make a booking from hostel to hostel as you travel.
+If you want to make a booking at a New Zealand hostel you can make your booking here on our website.
+Alternatively, you can book through our Customer Services Team, contact the hostel directly or make a booking from hostel to hostel as you travel.

 I am travelling with both male and female friends, can we stay in the same room or do we have to stay in the single sex dormitories?